Using a lead capture popup is a great strategy to convert more of your website visitors into customers.

 Not only are they now in-browser (meaning that they won’t open up an entirely new window and keep you on the website itself), they now can be an extremely effective lead generation tool.

 According to Sumo, who tested almost 2 billion pop-up ads, the average pop-up converted at 3.09%, while the best was at 9.28%.

 Consider if you get about 100 website visitors per day, averaging 3,000 per month.

 That’s a potential of 93 to 278 new leads per month!

 First, they show to all visitors.
 They also can capitalize on the moment a visitor is most engaged with the right message and/or right value proposition.
 Truly, they’re hard to ignore (even if for only a few seconds.
 A few seconds can be long enough).

-If you’re currently using a sidebar opt-in form, know that converting to a pop-up ad can lead to a 1,375 percent increase in leads.
+If you’re currently using a sidebar opt-in form, know that converting to a popup can lead to a 1,375 percent increase in leads.

-Here are eight tips for creating pop-ups that engage website visitors and get more leads for your business.
+Below are eight tips for creating popups that engage website visitors and get more leads for your business.